shishkebaber/TotoConfigAPI/README.md

 ### TotoConfigAPI - Test Task
 TotoConfigAPI is a Go-based web service designed for managing configuration settings, developed as a test task for a Golang developer role.
-It leverages MongoDB for data storage, with the database environment fully configured in Docker Compose for ease of setup and deployment.
+It leverages MongoDB for data storage, with the database environment fully configured in Docker Compose.

 ## Features
 RESTful API for configuration management.